-The Office of Financial Aid retains the right to revise, cancel, or withdraw awards if we receive notice of additional aid, if documents are not received, if awards are not accepted by the financial settlement deadlines or if it is determined that the student is not eligible for the award.
-The

-Office of Financial Aid will allow aid to show on a student's account, but if a student does not meet the conditions to keep any of the awards, the funds will not be released to the student's account and aid will not disburse.
-The Office of Financial Aid has the right to reduce or cancel any aid that students are not entitled to receive.
+The Office of Financial Aid (OFA) retains the right to revise, cancel, or withdraw awards if we are notified of additional aid resources for you or if documents are not received and awards are not accepted by the deadline indicated in your paper award letter.
+The Office of Financial Aid (OFA) will also allow aid to show on your student account, but if you do not meet the conditions to keep any of these awards, these funds will not be released to your student account and aid will not disburse.
+We have the right to reduce, decline, or cancel any aid you are not entitled to receive.

-Students must notify the Office of Financial Aid any time there are changes of room and board, tuition, reduction of hours enrolled, program, classification, withdraws, switching from on campus (H) to Online (O) or vice versa as all of this may impact your financial aid awards.
-Any discrepancies in the previously listed items before or after awards are offered may result in adjustments that could impact your awards, loans, and/or payment plan arrangements.
+Students must notify the OFA any time there are changes to room and board, tuition, reduction of hours enrolled, program, classification, withdraws, switching from on campus (H) to online (O) or vice versa, as all of this may impact your financial aid awards.
+Even if we do not hear from you, we may still need to make changes which could impact your awards, loans, and/or payment plans.

 All merit, talent, and off-campus scholarships are coordinated through the Office of Financial Aid.
-For further information regarding the various aid programs, visit our website https://hc.edu/finaid/.
-If you need additional assistance, email <a href="maintenaint
+All awards are based upon available funding levels and are subject to change.
+For further information regarding the various aid programs, visit our website.
+Additional information on how aid is received, visit HC.edu/finaid/applying-for-aid/receiving-aid/.
+If you need additional assistance, email financialaid@HC.edu or call 281-649-3749.

-For ONLINE (and Meteor Learning) Students:
+For ONLINE (and Meteor Learning/Noodle) Students:

 The Pampell Online Division (POD) has a team of online Financial Aid Advisors to assist the online student population with their financial aid needs.
-They can be contacted by email at onlinefinancialaid@hbu.edu or by phone at 1-855-428-1960, select option #4, then choose option #1.
+They can be contacted by email at onlinefinancialaid@HC.edu or by phone at 1-855-428-1960, select option #4, then choose option #1.

-Student Account's Office
+Student Accounts Office